TEACHER’S NOTES –

 The content of This Country of Ours is not in itself particularly problematic for Catholics, but it is short on specifically Catholic aspects of American history.
 This is why we have added The Catholic Faith Comes to the Americas as a supplement.

-The author, H.E.Marshall was writing from a Protestant perspective.
+The author, H.E.Marshall, wrote from a Protestant perspective.
 Nothing in her writing suggests that she had any deliberate intent to be anti-Catholic, but she is clearly influenced by her Protestant background and the truth as she understood it.
-We feel that the benefits of using this book outweigh any disadvantages which can be easily offset by discussion and judicious editing.
+The benefits of using this book outweigh any disadvantages which can be easily offset by discussion and judicious editing.

 While This Country of Ours is a substantial text, ideally you should also try to read at least one of the recommended reading books each term to get the fullest picture of American history.
 However, if this book is all you manage to read, your child will still have a good grounding in the history of The United States.